Employee benefits, made clear.

 Refund Accounting or Administrative Services Only plans are alternative pricing models that make sense for certain groups.

 At a certain size and level of claims stability, funding options become available, beyond a typical Fully-Insured Non-Refund plan.
-Many employers consider partially self-insuring their benefits program in order to potentially lower the insurance company’s administrative costs.
-Typically, this applies to health and dental claims, while other pooled benefits remain fully insured.
+Many employers consider partially self-insuring their benefits program in order to potentially lower the insurance company’s charges, achieve greater transparency, and gain more direct access to plan financial results.

 Administrative Services Only Plans

 Administrative Services Only (ASO) plans leave the majority of the risk for claims with the employer; health and/or dental claims are self-insured with a fixed administrative charge paid on top of the claims that are incurred.
-Claims are still adjudicated by the insurer based on the employer’s plan design of choice.
+Claims are still adjudicated by the insurance carrier, who also charges for administrative services such as member booklets and claims adjudication.

-In order to provide an element of insurance for potentially catastrophic claims (high drug claims or emergency travel claims for example), most ASO plans also include a per-person stop loss limit, which means claims above this dollar level are paid by the insurer (typically around $10-15K per employee).
-Pooling charges are included in the administrative fees in order to cover these potentially catastrophic claims.
+In order to provide an element of insurance for potentially catastrophic claims (high drug claims or emergency travel claims for example), most ASO plans also include a per-person stop loss limit, which means claims above this dollar level are paid by the insurer.
+In addition, Life, AD&D and Disability benefits remain insured.

 How does a program renewal work with an ASO plan?